vcdhruv/Youtube-Scraper/README.md

 # YouTube Channel Video Scraper

 **YouTube Channel Video Scraper** is a web application that allows users to scrape video data from any YouTube channel.
-This application uses Selenium for browser automation and BeautifulSoup for HTML parsing to gather and display information such as video titles, links, views, and upload times.
+This application uses Selenium for browser automation to gather and display information such as video titles, links, views, and upload times.

 ## Features